Dinosauria-Network/fossils/README.md

 ### Features

 1. Normalized stylesheet for cross-browser compatibility using Normalize.css version 3 (IE8+)
+2. Responsive images using Picturefill version version 1.2
-2. Easy to customize
+3. Easy to customize
-6. Accessibiliy #a11y
+4. Accessibiliy #a11y
-7. Much much more
+5. Much much more

 ### Suggested Plugins